UniDive/WG4/Tools.md

 Title: [The index of linguistic diversity: A new quantitative measure of trends in the status of the world’s languages](https://scholarspace.manoa.hawaii.edu/items/761a86b0-9afd-43c9-b4a2-1800bad2158d)<br>
 Authors: David Harmon, Jonathan Loh <br>
 Type: publication <br>
 Brief description: The authors propose indices to follow the number of world’s active languages, the distribution of mother-tongue speakers among them and the rate of language extinction.
-The measures are based on a database of time-series data on language demographics. <br>
+The measures are based on a database of time-series data on language demographics.
+This is about inter-linguistic diversity.<br>
 Provided by: Agata Savary<br><br>

 Title: [Measuring diversity in multilingual communication](https://link.springer.com/article/10.1007/s11205-019-02161-5)<br>
 Authors: Michele Gazzola, Torsten Templin, Lisa J. McEnteeAtalianis<br>
 Type: publication <br>
-Brief description: Socio-linguistic diversity is measured in terms of the probability of using more than one common language in multilingual communication, as well as the degree of diversity of language policies. <br>
+Brief description: Socio-linguistic diversity is measured in terms of the probability of using more than one common language in multilingual communication, as well as the degree of diversity of language policies.
+This is about inter-linguistic diversity.<br>
 Provided by: Agata Savary<br><br>